girder/viime/joss/paper.md

 dissimilarity of individual groups in the dataset for different data treatment options.
 Viime provides an interactive PCA score plot, showing how the selection of each treatment option affects the separation of the individual groups in the data.
+In this way, a user can quickly examine a number of different treatments to better understand their data.
 A loadings plot shows how each treatment option affects the contributions of the metabolites to the separations.
 Often data with no transformation or scaling may be dominated by only a few of the very high concentration metabolites.
 In those cases, some separation of the groups may be